 Voggarane

-4. In a small pan, over medium-high heat, heat ghee, add mustard seeds; when seeds turn grey and pop, turn down heat, add asafoetida and curry leaves, swish or stir pan to fry spices evenly.
+4. In a small pan, over medium-high heat, heat ghee, add mustard seeds; when seeds turn grey and pop, turn down the heat, add asafoetida and curry leaves, swish or stir pan to fry spices evenly.

-5. Add to dāl, and stir in coriander.
+5. Add to dāl, and stir in the coriander.
 Let sit 5 minutes, adding more sweet or sour, as needed

 Serve